toof04/SL/readme.txt

 index.html:
   - Loads the template and structure of our website.
   - All the required buttons, divs and sections to hide/unhide are created here.

+DATA ANalysis folder contains, code used to clean and process the raw csv fetched the code was initially ipynb converted to python file for the purpose of submission to academic integrity